Estimated reading time: 0 minutes

 Researchers have examined the current evidence for dietary fiber’s use in the management of gastrointestinal disorders.
 Fiber’s ability to improve micronutrient availability, gut transit time, stool formation and microbial health directly impacts gastrointestinal health.
 Further research on the relationship between different types of dietary fibers for the management of gastrointestinal disorders looks promising.

-Dietary Fiber for Diabetes
+Fiber for Diabetes

 In a meta analysis of cohort studies, researchers examined the associations of a high dietary fiber intake with a significant reduction of developing type 2 diabetes.
 Fermentable (mostly soluble) fibers, in particular, have been shown to improve insulin resistance by increasing the gut microbiota.
 In addition, viscous, gel-forming fibers delay the absorption of dietary carbohydrates, thereby lowering the glucose response post-meals.